-Only the scores from thefor reading comprehension portions foundations/processes and vocabulary portions of the third grade criterion-referenced test shall be used to determine the promotion and retention of third grade students pursuant to the Reading Sufficiency Act.
+Only the scores from the reading comprehension portions of the third grade criterion-referenced test shall be used to determine the promotion and retention of third grade students pursuant to the Reading Sufficiency Act.
 For students who do not meet the academic requirements for promotion, the school district may promote the student only as provided for in the school district's Student Retention and Promotion Policy.
 For details on the good-cause exceptions and other requests to exempt students from the academic requirements for promotion, see the school district's Student Promotion and Retention Policy.